thegsi/SOI_grid/README.md

 `pip install pyshp==1.2`

+`python3 SOI_grid.py`

-Updates a Survey of India shapefile attributes with Letters and Subnumbers.
+Updates a Survey of India shapefile attributes created with ArcGIS Fishnet with Letters and Subnumbers.